Under IAS 21 The Effects of Changes in Foreign Exchange Rates, a company uses a spot exchange rate when translating a foreign currency transaction.

 - information about the transactions or foreign operations affected.

-Speak to your usual KPMG contact to find out more about the Board’s deliberations and visit home.kpmg/ifrs to keep up to date with the latest news and discussion.
+The Board is expected to analyse the feedback and decide on the project direction during Q2 2022.
+In the meantime, speak to your usual KPMG contact and visit home.kpmg/ifrs to keep up to date with the latest news and discussion on this topic.